 Day 1 – Table Hopping

 The night before the Skisafari I had a welcome dinner called “Table Hopping”.
 Here I had the chance to meet two of the local chefs that were part of the Gourmet Skisafari.
 The two restaurants of the hotels were Ciasa Salares where Matteo Metullio is the chef and Relais and Chateaux Hotel Rosa Alpina with chef Norbert Niederkofler.
 I experienced first hand the best mountain food I’ve ever had, thanks to both chefs.
-So for me the challenge was could these these two chefs combined with the other three chefs produce on the slopes in the mountain huts the next day.
+So for me, the challenge was could these two chefs combined with the other three chefs produce on the slopes in the mountain huts the next day.

 Matteo Metullio – Ciasa Salares

 Below you see Matteo in action, he received his Michelin star at the age of 24, the youngest chef ever to receive one in Europe.

 Norbert Niederkofler – St .Hutbertus

 Next in action was Two Michelin Starred Norbert Niederkofler.
 I was specifically impressed with the chocolate table at the end.

 Cantina Tramin Kellerei